plone/diazo/README.txt

 * Use ``-a`` to set an absolute prefix - see below.
 * Use ``-i`` to set the default external file inclusion mode to one of ``document``, ``ssi`` or ``esi``.
-* Use ``-e`` to specify an "extras" XSLT file to be included in the compiled theme.
-This allows you to include arbitrary XSLT instructions beyond what XDV creates for you.
 * Use ``--trace`` to output trace logging during the compilation step.
 This can be helpful in debugging rules.
-* Use ``--xinclude`` to process XInclude instructions in the rules file.

 Check the output of the ``--help`` option for more details.